 My approach to create meaningful personas is to move beyond demographics and photos (often based on traditional market research) and focus on needs and motivations.
 I create behavior-centric personas and will attribute characteristics in the final step in order to make them more real.
 This information is then sorted and displayed in a template.

-Time-saver tip: Don’t get so wrapped up in the demographics and photos.
-Use online name generators (fakenamegenerator.com), find images on LinkedIn or Google Images (as long as you’re using these personas as an internal tool and not for commercial uses), pick demographics from your Analytics research, and base other characteristics on some basic reasoning.
+Don’t get so wrapped up in the demographics and photos.
+Use online name generators (fakenamegenerator.com), random user generators (randomuser.me), profile photos from uifaces.com, pick demographics from your Analytics research, and base other characteristics on some basic reasoning.
 This persona personalization just helps with information retention; it’s easier to say “Mary would be confused by this functionality.”